-We took a much needed RR trip looking for some good riding options within an hour or two of the Dragon.
+The Gambler AKA Rattler is a good riding option within an hour or two of the Dragon.
 If you are concerned about the LEOs on the Tennessee side of the line we suggest that you come to the Dragon, make a couple of passes at low speeds and then head for North Carolina where the speed limits are reasonable and the LEOs much more tolerant.
 Be warned, you can still get ticketed in North Carolina if you twist it up too much.

 HOT SPRINGS TOWN

 This is a Bohemian town with many hikers, rafters, mountain bikers, motorcyclists and common tourists.
-The town was very eclectic.
+The town is very eclectic.
 We didn’t have time to explore as we were having too good of a time relaxing.
 There were a couple of restaurants with decks over the river (Bridge Street Café and Inn) and curbside dining (Paddlers Pub).
-We were told the best place to have breakfast was the Smoky Mountain Diner, but it is hard to beat our camp breakfasts.
-And our Bubba Burgers by the camp fire are sooooo good.
+We were told the best place to have breakfast was the Smoky Mountain Diner.

 The Hot Springs Resort offers a wide range of accommodations from camping to suites with heart shaped tubs filled with hot mineral water ($145-200 a night).
 The natural springs have been a tourist attraction since the early 1800s. http://www.nchotsprings.com

 We headed south through Hot Springs (elevation 1400 feet) and took NC 209.
 The tight twisties began almost immediately as we entered the Pisgah National Forest.
 NC 209 roughly follows Spring Creek for about 20 miles to its headwaters at Sandymush Bald (5100 feet elevation).